gregory-dean/cybersecurity-homelab/docs/lab-architecture.md

 This homelab is designed to simulate a small enterprise security environment using VirtualBox on a Windows 11 host.

 ## Core Systems
-- Windows Server - Active Directory Domain Controller
+- Windows Server - Windows Server system prepared for Active Directory deployment
-- Windows Client - Domain-joined user workstation
+- Windows Client - Windows workstation prepared for future domain join
 - Kali Linux - Attack simulation machine
 - Ubuntu Server - Linux server for services, testing, and monitoring
 - SIEM Platform - Log aggregation, alerting, and analysis